-Why Buhari Remains Best Hope For Nigerian Economy – Presidency
+Why Buhari remains best hope for Nigerian economy – Presidency

 Shehu noted that in keeping with historical trends, there was less economic activity during the electoral cycle.

-He, however, said that the economy grew by 2.35 per cent in the second quarter of 2015 and 3.96 per cent in the first quarter of 2015 as compared to 5.94 per cent in the fourth quarter of 2014.
+He, however, said that the economy grew by 2.35 per cent in second quarter of 2015 and 3.96 per cent in first quarter of 2015 as compared to 5.94 per cent in fourth quarter of 2014.

 ”It is also noteworthy that capital importation into Nigeria grew by 216 per cent in the first quarter of 2019 as compared to the last quarter of 2018.”